lumao23/ILCN/README.md

 Follow the process of [v-coco](https://github.com/s-gupta/v-coco) to output the official evaluations.

+## Acknowledge
+Some of the codes are built upon [QAHOI](https://github.com/cjw2021/QAHOI), [deformable-detr](https://github.com/fundamentalvision/Deformable-DETR).
+Thanks them for their great works!

 The training logs of our models can be downloaded in column `download`.
 Models on hico-det are trained and tested under 2 NVIDIA A40(48GB), and v-coco under 2 NVIDIA A10(24GB).